carbon-native/carbon-native/CONTRIBUTING.md

 **Notes on Deployment**

-To deploy Carbon Native we use a shell script that ultimately just publishes to NPM.
+To deploy Carbon Native we use a shell script (`publish.sh`) that ultimately just publishes to NPM.
 Only specified organizations admins should have access to publish on NPM:
 - Tyler Buchea
 - Josh Buchea